CBDA (Cannabidiolic Acid) Cannabinoid Guide

 This post is part of a series on cannabis compounds.
 For more information and a listing of all other cannabinoids, see our Cannabis Compounds overview.

-When we discuss non-psychoactive cannabinoids that contain a wide range of health benefits, CBD tends to steal the spotlight.
 As time passes and investigations into the cannabis plant continue, the acid-form chemical precursor to CBD has begun to show extreme promise.
 Cannabidiolic Acid also known as CBDA is a naturally occurring phytocannabinoid abundant to high-CBD hemp and marijuana strains.

 Molecular Mass: 358.2144 g/mol